-It is likely that you will also be required to undergo a paramedical exam as a part of the overall underwriting process.
+The second step of getting approved for life insurance is going through a medical exam.
 Here, you will typically meet with a medical professional for about 30 minutes to have your blood pressure, pulse, and heart rate readings taken.
 You will also likely be asked to provide a blood and urine sample so that they may be tested for certain risk factors by the life insurance company.

 What the Life Insurance Underwriters Will Want to Know

-- When were you initially diagnosed with a heart murmur?
+- How long have you been diagnosed with a heart murmur?